Plumbing Installation Bath, ME

 Plumbing installation is more than connecting a fixture — done right, it's a coordinated job that involves sizing the supply and drain lines, setting the correct shut-offs, venting the drain so traps don't siphon, sealing every connection, and pressure-testing before the wall or cabinet closes.
 Our turn-key installations handle every step including permits and inspection where applicable, so the homeowner's only job is choosing the fixture or appliance.

 We install sinks, faucets, toilets, tubs, showers, water heaters, garbage disposals, dishwashers, ice-maker and refrigerator lines, hose bibs, water softeners, and whole rough-in for additions and remodels.
-Every install in {city} includes a written scope, the correct valves and connectors, and a complete leak-and-flow test after connection.
+Every install in Bath includes a written scope, the correct valves and connectors, and a complete leak-and-flow test after connection.
 The 10-year workmanship warranty backs the installation itself — separate from the manufacturer's warranty on the fixture or appliance.

-Signs you need plumbing installation
+The warning signs you need plumbing installation

 Building or remodeling